topmonks/hlidac-shopu/README.md

 on source files changes.

-We also have convenient script `yarn start:chrome` and `yarn start:firefox` to start browsers with already registered extension and automatic reloading on changes.
+We also have convenient script `yarn start:chrome` and `yarn start:firefox` to start browsers with an already registered extension and automatic reloading on changes.

 For visual testing at scale, there is `./scripts/screenshotter.mjs`.
-This will run Chrome with installed extension and take a screenshot of embedded widget on every supported e-shop.
+This will run Chrome with an installed extension and take a screenshot of embedded widget on every supported e-shop.
 You can find resulting pictures in `./screenshots` folder.

 ## Extension release

-Release process of extension is fully automated.
+The Release process of the extension is fully automated.
 To start the release process, you have to:
-1. run `./version.sh` to see current version and then bump it with `./version.sh x.y.z`
+1. run `./version.sh` to see the current version and then bump it with `./version.sh x.y.z`
-2. Commit & create tag in github repository in following format: `extension-x.y.z`, where `x.y.z` is the version you set in previous step.
+2. Commit & create tag in GitHub repository in the following format: `extension-x.y.z`, where `x.y.z` is the version you set in the previous step.

 ## Web www.hlidacshopu.cz development

 Website has it's own [Blendid](https://github.com/topmonks/blendid) configuration.
-Start `www.hlidacshopu.cz` development with following command:
+Start `www.hlidacshopu.cz` development with the following command:

 ```bash
 yarn start:www.hlidacshopu.cz